-The CHRONICles is a bi-monthly column by Caroline Marie McDonagh-Delves and Rachel Charlton-Dailey discussing life with chronic illness, chronic pain and disability.
+The CHRONICles is a fortnightly column by Caroline Marie McDonagh-Delves and Rachel Charlton-Dailey discussing life with chronic illness, chronic pain and disability.
 Content warning: this column will regularly discuss ableism and topics relating to disability.

 I am envious of small children.
 Not just because they don’t have to work or pay bills and they can just yell at an adult to get them things – although for all of these reasons as well.
 It’s because of their resilience.

 When children fall over, someone just says “oopsie” and picks them back up and away they go.
 They land, they make a face, and then they get up and keep going.

 Of course, this is because a lot of the time they’re learning to walk.
 They’re not yet used to putting one foot in front of the other and bending knees and shifting weight.
 Through a long and complicated process of trial and error – of moving and falling – they get better for next time.

 Recently, I fell over twice in one week.
 The first time I got my foot caught and couldn’t stop the momentum.
 The second time I was coming down the stairs and my leg just slipped from under me.
 The time before these it was a foot getting caught as well, and before that I twice put my foot down as I have been doing since I was a baby and my ankle had other ideas.